A pointer is a variable that stores the memory address of another variable. This capability allows pointers to manipulate data in memory.

 The dereference operator *

-is used to access the value of the variable to which the pointer points.
+is used to access the value of the variable that the pointer points to.

 int var = 10;